 It is a beautiful design touch to also incorporate some chunky hand-knit throw blankets for the ultimate in comfort.

 Metal touches indeed add a finishing touch to any rustic home design.
 Metal is versatile and can be used throughout your home in different ways.
-A black forged lamp in the living room or a wrought iron candlestick holder on an end table are two ways metal can tie a rustic room together.
+A black forged lamp in the living room or a wrought iron candlestick holder on an end table are two ways metal can tie a rustic-designed room together.

 Additionally, you can add wrought iron door hinges for a subtle touch of rustic.
 You can also make you use hardware for window treatments that feature a metal design.